AnuzThapa/NEPA-tasks/README.md

 The project uses a database to store conversation history.

-The database is automatically created by running:
+The database is automatically created by running below line of code:

 from db_utils import init_db
 init_db()

-This will create chat_history.db with a table messages containing:

-id (primary key)
+This will create chat_history.db with a table messages containing: id (primary key) conversation_id role (user/assistant) content timestamp

-conversation_id

-role (user/assistant)

-content

-timestamp

 4. Run a Sample Chat Session